On Aliased Resizing and Surprising Subtleties in GAN Evaluation: Recommendations

 \section{Recommendations}

-\lblsec{recommendation} Thus far, we have shown surprisingly large sensitivities to seemingly inconsequential implementation details.
-Based on our observations, we discuss some best practices when training a generative model and computing the corresponding FID scores.
-We split into two cases: model training at the native dataset resolution ($1024 \times 1024$ for FFHQ \cite{karras2019style} dataset), and model training at a reduced resolution ($256 \times 256$).
+\lblsec{recommendation} We have shown surprisingly large sensitivities to seemingly inconsequential implementation details when evaluating generative models.
+The resize operation and the image quantization/compression are especially impactful.
+Based on our observations, we discuss some best practices when training and evaluating a generative model.
+We recommend using implementations that adapt the filter size to the downsampling factor, following signal processing principles, at each of the resizing steps ($\resize_\text{data}$, $\resizeFID$, and $\resizefakeFID$) involved.

-For training a model at the native resolution, two resize operations need to get performed: $\resizeFID$ for real images, and $\resizefakeFID$ for generated images.
-Based on the qualitative results shown in \reffig{teaser}, \reffig{downsample_ext} and the quantitative results shown in \refsec{resize_fid} and \refsec{resize_fid_jpeg}, we recommend using the \textbf{bicubic} method implemented by the \textbf{PIL} library for both.

-When training a model at a lower resolution, three resize operations $\resize_\text{data}$, $\resizeFID$, and $\resizefakeFID$ are involved.
-Following the conclusions in \refsec{resize_data}, we recommend using \textbf{PIL - bicubic} method for all three operations and only comparing against other methods that use the same resizing method implemented by the same library.
-In cases where the dataset comprises uncompressed PNG images, we caution against the use of JPEG compression even at the highest quality.

 There are many details one needs to keep track of when computing the FID score.
 Any inconsistency in the steps leads to results that are no longer comparable to other methods.
-The resize operation and the image quantization/compression are especially impactful.
-To facilitate an easy comparison, avoid inconsistent comparisons, and encourage the usage of critical operations that are correctly implemented, we provide an easy-to-use library, \reponame, at \url{github.com/GaParmar/clean-fid}.
-In addition, we provide pre-computed Inception features~\cite{szegedy2015rethinking} for standard benchmarks at various resolutions.
+To facilitate an easy comparison, avoid inconsistent comparisons, and encourage the usage of critical operations that are correctly implemented, we provide an easy-to-use library, \reponame, at \url{github.com/GaParmar/clean-fid} and pre-computed statistics of Inception features for commonly used datasets.

 { \textbf{Acknowledgments.} We thank Jaakko Lehtinen and Assaf Shocher for bringing attention to this issue and for helpful discussion.
 We thank Sheng-Yu Wang, Nupur Kumari, Kangle Deng, and Andrew Liu for useful discussions.
 We thank William S. Peebles, Shengyu Zhao, and Taesung Park for proofreading our manuscript.
 We are grateful for the support of Adobe, Naver Corporation, and Sony Corporation. }